-For the first stage, we convert the data on patent counts, forward citations, stocks of knowledge (the measurement of which we describe in Section 5.2), and backward citations between technology subclasses into categories of goods.
-To do this, we use the concordance developed by Lybbert and Zolas (2014) between technology subclasses and 2002 6-digit HS codes and then crosswalk this data to 1992 6-digit HS codes.
-This first concordance is based on an algorithm that uses keywords extracted from the 1992 HS code descriptions that are matched with the text of patent titles and abstracts to construct probabilistic links between the IPC technology subclasses of the matched patents and the HS goods categories.
+For the first stage, we convert the data on patent counts, forward citations, stocks of knowledge (the measurement of which we describe in Section 5.2), and backward citations between technology subclasses into categories of goods.15 To do this, we use the concordance developed by Lybbert and Zolas (2014) between technology subclasses and 2002 6-digit HS codes and then crosswalk this data to 1992 6-digit HS codes.
+This first concordance is based on an algorithm that uses keywords extracted from the 2002 HS code descriptions that are matched with the text of patent titles and abstracts to construct probabilistic links between the IPC technology subclasses of the matched patents and the HS goods categories.16

 In the second stage, a series of crosswalks between 1992 HS codes and our endpoint 2002 BEA classification that provide us with weights used to map goods into sectors is overlaid on the knowledge stocks, patents, citations, and trade data.
 The crosswalks used are the following: first from 1992 6-digit HS codes to 1987 4-digit Standard Industrial Classification (SIC) codes, second from 1987 4-digit SIC codes to 2002 6-digit NAICS codes, and third from these NAICS codes into the 2002 BEA classification.
-In applying the first two of these crosswalks, mappings from 1992 HS codes to 2002 NAICS codes use weights derived from the earliest available breakdown of employment by 2002 6-digit NAICS sector from County Business Patterns (CBP) data.
-The crosswalk the data underlying the different vintages of the BEA Use tables into the 2002 BEA sector categories.
+In applying the first two of these crosswalks, mappings from 1992 HS codes to 2002 NAICS codes use weights derived from the earliest available breakdown of employment by 2002 6-digit NAICS sector from County Business Patterns (CBP) data.17 Similar procedures that leverage CBP-based employment weights are used to crosswalk the data underlying the different vintages of the BEA Use tables into the 2002 BEA sector categories.

-3 Conceptual Framework
+3. Conceptual framework

 Before turning to our empirical analysis, we describe a stylized conceptual framework to guide our analysis.
 Time is discrete and indexed by t.
 The economy is populated by a unit mass of identical firms in each sector of each country.
 Because firms are identical, we refer to them by their country-sector-year (i, h, t) to simplify notation.
-To be consistent with our data
+To be consistent with our data structure and the empirical approach described in Section 5, we define three levels of sectoral aggregation, where we denote n as a summary sector (the highest aggregation), h as a sector (the focus of our analysis), and p as a subsector (or product).
+We also define \mathcal{P}^h as the set of subsectors p in sector h and n(h) as the summary sector n that contains sector $h.^{18}$